niplav/site/language.md

 * [Dick Wertheim](https://en.wikipedia.org/wiki/Dick_Wertheim) ["died after a ball struck him in the groin and he fell out of his chair"](https://en.wikipedia.org/wiki/List_of_unusual_deaths)
 * The [Alcor Life Extension Foundation](https://en.wikipedia.org/wiki/Alcor_Life_Extension_Foundation) is located in Scottsdale, Arizona, which is in turn a part of Phoenix, Arizona.
 * To quote Wikipedia on [Candida hypersensitivity](https://en.wikipedia.org/wiki/Candida_hypersensitivity): "Candida hypersensitivity is a [pseudoscientific](https://en.wikipedia.org/wiki/Pseudoscience) disease promoted by William G. Crook, M.D."
+* [Kirby Dick](https://en.wikipedia.org/wiki/Kirby_Dick) directed [a documentary](https://en.wikipedia.org/wiki/This_Film_Is_Not_Yet_Rated) about the age rating system for movies, "The MPAA gave the original cut an NC-17 rating for "some graphic sexual content" – scenes that illustrated the content a film could include to garner such a rating.
+Dick appealed, and descriptions of the ratings deliberations and appeal were included in the documentary."

 Incorrect Plurals or Singulars People Use
 ------------------------------------------